 - ◆ The Health Alert Summary shows the status of your Websense software.
-If an error or warning appears in the summary, click the alert message to open the Alerts page, where more detailed information is available (see Reviewing current system status, page 322). - Information in the Health Alert Summary is updated every 30 seconds. - Under Today's Value, see examples of how Websense filtering has protected your network today, as well as the total number of Internet requests handled, and other important activity totals.
-If you subscribe to Websense Web Security Gateway or
+If an error or warning appears in the summary, click the alert message to open the Alerts page, where more detailed information is available (see Reviewing current system status, page 339). - Information in the Health Alert Summary is updated every 30 seconds. - Under Today's Value, see examples of how Websense filtering has protected your network today.
+Depending on your subscription type, this may show information about Malicious, Adult, and Spyware sites blocked, and about sites recategorized as a result of Content Gateway scanning and analysis.